 You will find the full step by step directions for making clear borax slime by clicking on the black box below.
 We also have a video included so you can watch the slime being made.

 HOW TO MAKE CLEAR SLIME (RECIPE 2) : Modified Saline Solution Slime Recipe

 This is our newest method for making really clear slime.
-This clear slime uses the same ingredients as our basic saline solution slime recipe, but we modified one of the process steps.
+This clear slime uses the same ingredients as our basic saline solution slime recipe, but we modified one of the in process steps.
 Look closely below.

 CLEAR SLIME SUPPLIES: Make sure to look over our recommended supplies list